Emerging Leaders Institute

 Toni is also a mama, creative, and explorer with her daughter and husband in Portland, OR.

-2021 APPLICATION PERIOD IS CLOSED
+2022 APPLICATION PERIOD IS OPEN

 $200 per participant.
 Application deadline is September 1st.
+Once applicants have been selected, applicants will be invoiced.